1. Parenting

 Correct behavior without hurting the child

-Use polite words while giving instructions or asking your child to do something.
+Using polite words while giving instructions or asking your child to do something encourages positive responses.
 For instance, "When you finish playing, please put back your toys in the basket."
-Using polite words encourages positive responses.

-If your child has behaved inappropriately, use words that denounce the behavior and not them as people.
-Also, when you speak disrespectfully to your child, they are bound to pick up the habit and use similar language with others.
+If your child has behaved inappropriately, use words that denounce the behavior and not them as a person.
+Also, when you speak disrespectfully to your child, they are more likely to pick up the habit and use similar language with others.

 Also, avoid remarks that show a gender bias, such as "Don't cry like a girl."
-Instead, you can say, "It's okay to be upset."
+Such remarks can cause children to suppress their emotions.
+Instead, you can say, "It's okay to be upset and cry."

 Avoid fear-based parenting